intentor/adic/README.md

 }
 ```

-To use the `CommandDispatcher`, you have to inject it wherever you need to use it:
+To use `Adic.ICommandDispatcher`, you have to inject it wherever you need to use it:

 ```cs
 namespace MyNamespace {